 I could tell from the closeup view of the fabric that it had a heavier canvas-like texture rather than being soft and light like a quilting cotton, so I figured it would work best for a structured top (or a tote bag, throw pillows, placemats, curtains, etc.).
 I also wanted something to break up the print a bit, such as solid trim or a collar.
 Luckily, I already had a dress pattern that fit these criteria:

-You may recall that this is the pattern I used to sew my avocado dress last spring.
+You may recall that this is the pattern I used to sew my avocado dress last spring (you can find the pattern on Etsy).
 But this time, I planned to use it as a base to create a shirt, with some tweaks.

 As I waited for the fabric to arrive from China (which took about a month), I worked on a test muslin.
 It took three of them before I got it perfect.
 I started out with my original pattern, which I had previously graded up several sizes: